Home falls down sandy bluff along Lake Michigan shoreline

 WHITE RIVER TOWNSHIP, Mich.
 (AP) — A small home along the Lake Michigan shoreline in Michigan fell down a sandy bluff in an area plagued by erosion.

-Muskegon County officials had been monitoring the condition of the White River Township home which toppled over about 11 p.m.
+Muskegon County officials had been monitoring the condition of the White River Township home that toppled over about 11 p.m.
 Tuesday, according to WOOD-TV.

-Neighbor Bob Lloyd also was checking on the home which he said has been unsafe for a while.
+Neighbor Bob Lloyd also was checking on the home that he said has been unsafe for a while.

-“It was raised off the back of the foundation three inches and I knew it was imminent it was going over,” Lloyd told WZZM-TV.
+“It was raised off the back of the foundation 3 inches (7.6 centimeters) and I knew it was imminent it was going over,” Lloyd told WZZM-TV.
 “I heard this sound ... and I looked and could just see the house going.”

 The home's owner was at another property when it fell.
 She wanted neighbors to pitch in for the cost of a shoreline rock wall to slow erosion but ran out of time, according to WZZM-TV.